 While care has been taken to supply information on this website that is accurate, no entity or person gives any warranty of reliability or accuracy, or accepts any responsibility arising in any way including from any error or omission.

-The information provided is of a general nature and is not a substitute for financial or other professional advice.
-To the extent that the information constitutes advice, it is class advice only.
+The information provided is of a general nature and does not constitute financial advice or other professional advice.
 Before taking any action, you should always seek financial advice or other professional advice relevant to your personal circumstances.

-For personalised financial advice, we recommend you contact your Adviser or if you don’t have an Adviser, contact us on 0800 267 5494.
-A copy of your Adviser’s disclosure statement is available on request and free of charge.
+For financial advice, we recommend you contact your Adviser or if you don’t have an Adviser, contact us on 0800 267 5494.